JessicaUUright/hello-world2/README.md

 # hello-world2
-first repository
+First repository
-edited branch separate from master branch
+Edited branch separate from master branch/
+Now it is merged with master branch